telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/how-to/editing/grid-inline-editing-of-nullable-boolean.md

 # Edit Nullable Boolean Fields in Inline Mode

-To see the example on how to add а nullable Boolean editor for the Kendo UI Grid, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-inline-editing-with-nullable-boolean).
+To see the example on how to add a nullable Boolean editor for the Kendo UI Grid, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/grid-inline-editing-with-nullable-boolean).

 ## See Also